svevia/spring-petclinic/README.md

 - Add outbound service call to an astrology service on the welcome page
 - Add a file read action to get the welcome message for the welcome page.

+Authenticating and Authorizing:
+There are 3 different users with varying levels of permissions.
+Unfortunately, there isn’t a logout button yet, so in order to change your user, you must restart the server and log in again.

+Admin: U “admin” P “password” - this is the only role that has access to /owners endpoints
+User: U “user” P “password”
+No-role User: U “bob” P “password”